cjdm94/madrs_server/solution.md

 The rules of any particular questionnaire model - e.g. the MADRS-s - can then be encoded in the business logic encapsulated in a MADRS-s class (or equivalent), atop the persistence layer.
 The rules of each particular questionnaire can be modified or extended easily over time, if needed, but we can still rely on our single `DiagnosticQuestionnaire` persistence model.

 There is an argument to be made that we are working here with fixed, stable systems that are not liable to change, and hence we could have a table per instantiation - e.g. `MADRS_S_QUESTIONNAIRE`, `MADRS_QUESTIONNAIRE`, `PHQ-9-QUESTIONNAIRE`.
-However "we are working here with fixed, stable systems that are not liable to change" may be an example of A classic engineering mistake.
+However "we are working here with fixed, stable systems that are not liable to change" may be an example of a classic engineering mistake.
 So my preliminary conclusion is: in the persistence model, defend against unexpected changes and complexity, even though we're modelling a relatively fixed system.
 Then encode the specific rules of each questionnaire type in the domain layer, and extend this easily over time, if these changes and new complexities do manifest.
 This gives us extendability, separation of business logic from the persistence layer so our rules can be unit tested well, and ease of querying, with fewer models to manage and maintain.

 Having more domain knowledge here would help.
 For now I'll leave it here, as I've found in the past that starting with the data model can be a fool's errand.
 I'll build the API endpoint handlers first, with stubbed data, as this might shed some light on how we can model the data most sensibly.